Chapter 13 – Chronic Wasting Disease Herd Certification Programs

 During a third-party inventory, every live cervid in the herd 12 months of age and older must have its identity confirmed and be observed closely enough to check for any clinical signs of CWD.

-11. The reconciliation of inventories must be verified by the accredited veterinarian.
-Reconciliation of the current inventory with the previous year's inventory will account for every cervid 12 months of age or older and include supporting documentation, such as status certificates for introductions of live cervids and embryos, laboratory reports, bills of purchase and sale, and cervid movement permits.
+Reconciliation of the current inventory with the previous year's inventory will account for every cervid 12 months of age or older, and include supporting documentation such as status certificates for introductions of live cervids and embryos, laboratory reports, bills of purchase and sale, as well as cervid movement permits.

 Annual report